Ayush-k-Shukla/system-design-learning/webapp/docs/High-Level-Design/8-Patterns/3-consistent-hashing.md

    2. Populate the node to the right with data that was associated with the node to be removed.
    3. Remove the node from the hash space.
 2. When a node is removed from the system, it only affects the files associated with the node itself.
 All other files and associations remain unaffected, thus minimizing the amount of data to be migrated and mapping required to be changed.

 ---

-## 🔗 Associating an Item to a Node

-...existing code...

----